mrmarbury/forge_server/README.md

 ## General Info On The How And Why

-The FTB-Server installation is devided into three parts:
+The Forge-Server installation is devided into three parts:

  1. The user/group and its home-dir
- 2. The FTB-Pack main directory and each version
+ 2. The Modpack main directory and each version
  3. The files/directories that contain world data, backup, and config that are symlinked into each version-dir

-An installed FTB-Server will have the following directory structure:
+An installed Forge-Server will have the following directory structure:

 ```
 /usr/local/<user>/<pack>